-Researchers show how memory is lost -- and foundJuly 27th, 2011 in Medical research /
+Researchers show how memory is lost -- and foundJuly 27, 2011 in Medicine & Health / Medical research

 Yale University researchers can't tell you where you left your car keys- but they can tell you why you can't find them.

 A new study published July 27 in the journal Nature shows the neural networks in the brains of the middle-aged and elderly have weaker connections and fire less robustly than in youthful ones, Intriguingly, the research suggests that this condition is reversible.